Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Introduction

 The main technical challenge in establishing our convergence results is that the optimal solution to the limiting model cannot be obtained by taking the limit of the three-dimensional quadratic BSDE system that characterizes the optimal solution in the model with positive instantaneous impact.
 Instead, we prove that the limit is fully characterized by the solution to a one-dimensional quadratic BSDE.
 Remarkably, this BSDE is independent of the liquidation requirement.
 As a result, full liquidation takes place if the instantaneous impact parameter converges to zero even it is not strictly required.
 The reason is a loss in book value of the remaining shares that outweighs the liquidation cost for small instantaneous impact.
 Our convergence result is based on a novel representation result for solutions for BSDEs driven by It\^o processes in terms of \textit{uniformly} continuous functions of the forward process and on a series of novel convergence results for sequences of singular stochastic integral equations and random ODEs, which we choose to report in an abstract setting in Appendix \ref{SectAppendixRegularityItoBsde} and \ref{SectAppendixConv}, respectively.

 The limiting portfolio process is optimal in a liquidation model with general semimartingale execution strategies.
-Within our of modeling framework where the cost coefficients are driven by continuous factor processes block trades optimally occur only at the beginning and the end of the trading period.
+Within our modeling framework where the cost coefficients are driven by continuous factor processes block trades optimally occur only at the beginning and the end of the trading period.
 This is very intuitive as one would expect large block trades to require some form trigger such as an external shock leading to a discontinuous change of cost coefficients.
 The proof of optimality proceeds in three steps.
 We first prove that the process with jumps can be approximated by absolutely continuous ones.
-This allows us to approximate the trading costs in the semimartingale by trading costs in the pre-limit models from which we finally deduce the optimality of the limiting process in the semimartingale model by using the optimality of the approximating inventory processes in the pre-limit models.
+This allows us to approximate the trading costs in the semimartingale model by trading costs in the pre-limit models from which we finally deduce the optimality of the limiting process in the semimartingale model by using the optimality of the approximating inventory processes in the pre-limit models.
+As a byproduct of our approximation, we also obtain that the optimal costs are given in terms of the aforementioned one-dimensional quadratic BSDE.

 The rest of the paper is organized as follows.
 In Section \ref{SectProblemResults}, we recall the modelling setup from \cite{graewe_horst,horst_xia} and summarize our main results.
 The proofs are given in Sections \ref{SectProofsPart1} and \ref{SectProofsPart2}.
-A series of abstract convergence results for various stochastic equation with singularities upon which our convergence results are based is postponed to two appendices.
+A series of fairly abstract convergence results for various stochastic equations with singularities upon which our convergence results are based is postponed to two appendices.